 Want more information on breast cancer, types of chemotherapy treatments or chemotherapy side effects?
-Get up to date information on cancer care and treatment from oncologists, nurses and cancer patients and survivors.
+Get up to date information on cancer care and treatment from oncologists, nurses and cancer patients and survivors from these cancer education videos.
 Oncology Associates strives to add cancer information videos to our site each month so that patients and caretakers may learn more about cancer from oncologists as well as other patients.

 About the Cancer Information Videos

 What is Targeted Therapy for Cancer Treatment?

 Recent cancer research continues to find new cancer drugs to improve cancer treatment.
 Many of

 these drugs are used in targeted therapy, where these drugs target cancer cells, without going

 after the patient’s healthy cells.
 This video explains more about how targeted therapy works.

 Watch the video to learn more about how targeted therapy works.

 You’re Not Alone in the Chemo Room